 Based on NPS data, we can see whether employees are willing to recommend Hostinger as a place to work, followed by questions of what could be done better if the evaluation does not meet the maximum score.
 Accordingly, a monthly Team Pulse survey focuses on the five principles that an effective team must follow (psychological safety, dependability, structure & clarity, meaning of work, impact of work).

 Here at Hostinger, we’re building a plane as we fly.
 As a startup expands, additional formal structures and processes must be added and applied to manage the business.
-And nothing is wrong with healthy corporate environments – they can bring transparency and simplicity if processes are efficiently arranged.
+Nothing is wrong with healthy corporate environments – they can bring transparency and simplicity if processes are efficiently arranged.
 Consequently, Hostinger’s example illustrates the new type of corporate structure, which includes business intent, customer connection, and employee experience as the main ingredients, all with an entrepreneurial flavor.

 “Customer Obsession is what you live, eat, and breathe every day, 365 days a year.
-It is simply the way you run your company… always putting the customers’ well-being in front of everything else you are doing”, as stated by Blaine Millet, describes Hostinger’s customer connection as the key element of this new type of entrepreneurial corporation.
+It is simply the way you run your company… always putting the customers’ well-being in front of everything else you are doing,” as stated by Blaine Millet, describes Hostinger’s customer connection as the key element of this new type of entrepreneurial corporation.
 We extensively research and strive to understand our customers better, working with great effort to earn and keep their trust.

 Employees’ emotional ties with the company form gradually and exist as a two-way relationship between an organization and an employee.
-This kind of bond needs a constant boost to grow both individually and as a team.
-Therefore, in a fully-fledged organization like Hostinger, startup culture serves as an accelerator for employees to deliver results.
+This kind of bond needs a constant boost for people to grow both individually and as a team.
+Therefore, in a fully-fledged organization like Hostinger, the startup culture serves as an accelerator for employees to deliver results.
 And this is what we think motivates and makes the best people stay – curious colleagues and a fast-changing environment composed to deliver results.

 The culture will change together with the startup, whether we want it or not – and that is not something to be afraid of.
 Company culture stands as the only element that can never be copied by competitors.